 Low risk and inexpensive, Kaizen introduces process improvements that don’t require a large capital investment.
 That means employees can be encouraged to try out new things.
 If an idea doesn’t end up working out, they can revert to previous methods without incurring any notable costs.

-Here, we’ll delve into the Kaizen philosophy and show you how to use it to improve your approach to all things business.
+Here, we’ll delve into the Kaizen philosophy in more detail to see how it might improve your approach to all things business from the top down.

-Since it’s more of a philosophy than a codified tool, its approach can be used in many process improvement methods.
-In a business adhering to Kaizen, all employees are responsible for identifying gaps and inefficiencies, with everyone at all levels suggesting where improvement can take place.
+Since it’s more of a philosophy than a codified tool, Kaizen can be used in many process improvement methods.
+In a business adhering to the concept, all employees are responsible for identifying gaps and inefficiencies, with everyone - at all levels - suggesting where improvements can take place.

-Central to the philosophy of Kaizen is a selection of principles that are key to optimising the mindset and attitude of everyone in a business, which are as follows:
+At Kaizen’s core, there’s a selection of principles designed to optimise the mindset and attitude of everyone in a business, which are as follows:

-By affording employees the freedom to suggest ideas, teams take responsibility for their work as a group.
-Teamwork lies at the heart of the Kaizen idea, creating a work atmosphere that’s rewarding for everyone.
-When problems are solved together, the sense of team spirit increases, lessening prejudices about each other as tasks are completed with a fresh perspective.
+By giving employees the freedom to suggest ideas, teams take responsibility for their work as a group.
+Teamwork lies at the heart of Kaizen, creating a work atmosphere that’s rewarding for everyone.
+And when problems are solved together, the sense of team spirit increases, allowing relationships to flourish as tasks are completed with a fresh perspective.

 As a result, employees become actively involved and engaged within the company.
-A more engaged workforce means more efficient processes, lower turnover and an environment where innovation abounds.
-When employees are engaged, it has a positive impact on the company’s performance, improving both employee and customer satisfaction.
+A more engaged workforce means more efficient processes, lower turnover and an environment where innovation flows into every idea.
+When employees are engaged, it has a positive impact on the company’s performance too, improving both employee and customer satisfaction.

-As engagement increases, productivity receives a boost since employees strive to see their suggestions come into effect and play a part in the company, it can have a powerful effect on things as a whole.
+As engagement increases, productivity also receives a boost.
+When employees know their suggestions play a part in the company, it can have a powerful effect on things as a whole.

-By focusing on the things that matter, unessential parts of your business’ processes fall by the wayside.
-There is constant change as everyone is encouraged to identify problems, analyse them, find the cause and suggest alternatives.
-The streamlining of processes means less excess.
+By only focusing on the things that matter, inessential parts of your business’ processes fall by the wayside.
+Kaizen encourages everyone to identify problems, analyse them, find the cause and suggest alternatives.
+This constant change streamlines each process and means less excess.

-Trimming this excess provides a leaner, tighter ship with much-improved efficiency.
+Trimming this business fat creates a leaner, tighter ship with much-improved efficiency.
 Toyota, a well-known advocate of Kaizen, uses the philosophy to get its employees building cars with strict precision, starting with muscle memory training.
-As a result, cars roll off the production with speed and accuracy.
+As a result, cars roll off the production line with speed and accuracy.

-In a Kaizen environment, problems are met head-on, with decisions and alternatives suggested immediately.
-This reduces lead time and gets production and processes back on track.
-What start as temporary solutions could well become permanent changes further down the line.
+In a Kaizen environment, problems are met head-on.
+Decisions and alternatives are suggested immediately.
+This proactive approach reduces lead time and gets production and processes back on track.
+And what starts as temporary solutions could just as easily become permanent changes further down the line.

-As a physical and mental decluttering, Kaizen keeps the environment safe too.
+Because it declutters everyone’s physical and mental headspace, Kaizen keeps the work environment safe too.
 By implementing ideas that serve to clean up the areas where employees work, there’s greater control over equipment and processes.
-This can help to cut down on any accident-related injuries that can negatively affect production, i.e. employees taking time off from work to handle medical emergencies.
+This can help to cut down on any accident-related injuries that might negatively affect production such as employees taking time off from work to handle medical emergencies.

 Another of Kaizen’s beliefs is its focus on the continuous.
 So, when issues are identified and solutions are created, they’re rolled out and then cycled through to see whether they adequately address the problem.